 Lori brings a varied background in health care management to the role that keeps our practice organized and focused on delivering a positive experience and outcome for our patients.
 Prior to her role with Provenance she spent several years in the assisted-living community, addressing the needs of residents and designing programs to enrich their daily lives while increasing involvement and self-esteem.
 Previously, she worked as a hospital patient liaison tasked with improving patient satisfaction.
 She graduated Tufts University with a BS in Sociology, and has enhanced her credentials with post-graduate studies in Medical Humanities at Drew University, and Health Services Administration at the New School for Social Research in New York City.

+Donna Wise is a 500hr certified yoga instructor who has been teaching yoga since 2006.
 As our “Blossom Yoga” instructor, Donna Wise teaches how to connect the breath to the postures at a gentle pace, and this connection allows focus on the mind, body and soul in the present moment.
 She brings her knowledge of the body, mind, and spirit to yoga after working as a Registered Nurse for 18 years in Atlanta.

 We offer the absolute best care in pelvic rehabilitation.
 Our therapists are highly skilled and have much experience using various manual therapy techniques to address pelvic floor dysfunction and pain.

-- Our patients are referred from more than 100 different health care providers from all over Georgia, The Mayo Clinic, and from specialists in other states.
+- Our patients are referred from more than 100 different health care providers from all over Georgia, The Mayo Clinic, and specialists in other states.

 - Our therapists work with only one patient at a time.